eakman/button_frontend_challenge/README.md

 At testing all across the stack.

 ### My ideal project would be...
 Just about anything.
-I'm at the beginning of my career as a software developer and I'm just excited to roll up my sleeves and get my hands dirty.
+I'm at the beginning of my career as a software developer and I'm just excited by the prospect of rolling up my sleeves and getting my hands dirty.

 ### I'd love to work at Button because...
 I'm really attracted to Button's vibrant engineering culture and I think Button is a really interesting way to form partnerships between publishers and merchants.